Online Writing Communities Have Mushroomed

 Could pass as a "kissing cousin" of HUBPages, i.e. very similar with the exception that pages need only be 400 words.
 80 words are needed as an introduction.
 They have an easy publishing process.
 My first few article were reviewed by the editors but once approval was granted, it was smooth sailing.
 Have 37 published “Wizzles”.
 Great community.
 Excellent help and support.
 You don't get the impression that the owners plan to fold up any time soon.

-Payper view site.
-400 words, minimum.
-Partner site of Daily Two Cents and have pretty much the same features.
+It was a PPV (pay per view) site.
+Now it's a revenue share plan if you have Google Ad Sense and they allow you to use affiliate referral links and you keep 100% of any commissions earned from product sales.
+Posts must be minimum of 400 words.
+Its partner site is Daily Two Cents and they have pretty much the same features.
 The site owners have set up more and more sites – reviews, news, etc. Everything is lumped under the “Harlow McGaw Media” umbrella.
+But these are the only two sites where I have published content.

 If you are an affiliate advertiser, use this site.
 Owners just want you to write about 250 words, enough to wrap around a Google ad (size 300 X 250) and then you can present your products.
 It's kind of like a shopping channel.
 Owners and members are supportive.